au-research/raido/doc/architecture/environment/operational-environment.md

 ## api-svc - back-end API service

 Raido is a Java/Spring API server.
-It is stateless (we do not use session state) and designed for horizontal scalability.
+It is completely stateless, designed for horizontal scalability.
+* no 2nd level caching or similar
+* no use of HTTP session state
+* load balancing can be completely "un-sticky"

 * [AWS ECS](https://aws.amazon.com/ecs/) running docker containers stored in [AWS ECR](https://aws.amazon.com/ecr/)